jaxankey/Sankey-Flashcards/README.md

 # Basic Sankey-Style Flashcards
-Turn any published google sheet into Sankey-method flashcards on any internet-connected device.
-Easily share your creation with a single html link!
+Turn any published google sheet into Sankey-style flashcards on any internet-connected device, and share your creation with an html link.

 # Getting Started